Conditional Time Series Forecasting with Convolutional Neural Networks: Abstract

 \section{Abstract}

-We present a method for conditional time series forecasting based on the recent deep convolutional WaveNet architecture.
-The proposed network contains stacks of dilated convolutions that allow it to access a broad range of history when forecasting; multiple convolutional filters are applied in parallel to separate time series and allow for the fast processing of data and the exploitation of the correlation structure between the multivariate time series.
-The performance of the deep convolutional neural network is analyzed on various multivariate time series and compared to that of the well-known autoregressive model and a long-short term memory network.
-We show that our network is able to effectively learn dependencies between the series without the need for long historical time series and can outperform the baseline neural forecasting models.
+We present a method for conditional time series forecasting based on an adaptation of the recent deep convolutional WaveNet architecture.
+The proposed network contains stacks of dilated convolutions that allow it to access a broad range of history when forecasting, a ReLU activation function and conditioning is performed by applying multiple convolutional filters in parallel to separate time series which allows for the fast processing of data and the exploitation of the correlation structure between the multivariate time series.
+We test and analyze the performance of the convolutional network both unconditionally as well as conditionally for financial time series forecasting using the S\&P500, the volatility index, the CBOE interest rate and several exchange rates and extensively compare it to the performance of the well-known autoregressive model and a long-short term memory network.
+We show that a convolutional network is well-suited for regression-type problems and is able to effectively learn dependencies in and between the series without the need for long historical time series, is a time-efficient and easy to implement alternative to recurrent-type networks and tends to outperform linear and recurrent models.

 \keywords{Convolutional neural network, financial time series, forecasting, deep learning, multivariate time series}